The FPGA-Ignite Summer School series is kindly supported by Heidelberg University, Carl-Zeiss-Stiftung, the FORTE Project and BMBF

 Instructions

-The summer school labs have been embedded within virtual mahine images along with all the required software.
-Here, you can find the instructions on downloading and installing Virtual Machine software like VirtualBox and KVM/QEMU as well the corresponding VM-images.
+The virtual machine image contains all the required software for the summer school.
+Here, you can find the instructions on downloading and installing Virtual Machine software like VirtualBox and KVM/QEMU as well as the corresponding VM-images.

 Quick notes on the installation of Virtual Machines (Virtual Box and KVM/QEMU)